Differential relations for almost Belyi maps: Differentiation relations from free divisors

 is

 and the pulled-back hypergeometric function

 satisfies the differential system

 The last equation has order 2, just as the hypergeometic equation. \end{example} As free divisors and AB-maps are defined for many algebraic Painlev\'e VI solutions, we checked that attractive differential systems like (\ref{eq:vvv}) for pulled-back hypergeometric solutions exists in every computed (and homogenized) case.
 The computed cases are presented in \S \ref{sec:algp6}.
-Existence of vector fields with logarithmic action on the polynomial components as in (\ref{eq:logvect}) was observed as well. \begin{observe} For every computed AB-map $\varphi(X\!:\!u\!:\!v)$ in weighted-homogeneous variables $u,v,X$ of the respective weights $N_X,N_u,N_v$, there is a vector field
+Existence of ``universally" logarithmic vector fields as in (\ref{eq:logvect}) was observed as well. \begin{observe} For every computed AB-map $\varphi(X\!:\!u\!:\!v)$ in weighted-homogeneous variables $u,v,X$ of the respective weights $N_X,N_u,N_v$, there is a vector field

 linearly independent from the Euler vector field